ArcanePlugins/Treasury/README.md

 Treasury is a possibly upcoming resource containing a modern API to facilitate virtual money transactions on Minecraft servers between Economy providers (aka.
 Economy plugins) and plugins that wish to use them (e.g. JobsReborn, ShopGUIPlus).

-**It is currently unlikely this will ever be released unless it gains enough traction.**

 Like Vault, Treasury is installed as a plugin on a server.
 The plugin only offers an information command and update checker.
 Treasury is used by economy provider plugins through Bukkit's